Safe for Dogs

-Medium dog serving: up to 1/4 teaspoon
+Medium dog serving: 1/2 teaspoon

 This food requires caution.
 Read the details carefully before feeding.